-The first dedicated webinar for Mobile Network Operator will take place in March 2018.
+The webinar about the NG112 concept took place in March 2018.

 Workshop 5: Social Media in Emergency Management

 This group focused on current and potential use of Social Media in Emergency Management, with a look at emergency services presence and reputation.
 It provided recommendations for using SMEM for preparation, monitoring and response.